-Though Biogas has been around for nearly three decades, it has been a small business, dominated by family size plants used for providing cooking fuel and power.
-Prospects of Biogas sector are improving slowly but significantly, largely driven by the government policies that have allowed use of Bio-CNG (purified Biogas, also known as Compressed Bio Gas or CBG) in commercial vehicles and availability of subsidy for large scale plants.
-Recently in September 2018, government of India (GOI) announced a policy on Sustainable Alternative towards Affordable Transportation (SATAT), which proposes to set up 5000 new Bio-CNG units across the country by 2025 and generate 15 million tonnes of Bio-CNG.
+Though Biogas has been around for nearly three decades, it has been a small industry, dominated by family size plants used for providing cooking fuel and power.
+Prospects for Biogas plants are improving slowly but significantly, largely driven by the government policies that have allowed use of Bio-CNG (purified Biogas, also known as Compressed Bio Gas or CBG) in commercial vehicles and availability of subsidy for large scale plants.
+In September 2018, government of India (GOI) announced a policy on Sustainable Alternative Towards Affordable Transportation (SATAT), which proposes to set up 5,000 new Bio-CNG units across the country by 2025 and generate 15 million tonnes of Bio-CNG.

 India is the third largest energy consumer in the world with fossil fuels accounting for over 90 per cent of the energy mix.
 Renewable fuels such as Bio-CNG present a huge opportunity as they not only reduce our dependence on imports but also offer a solution to tackle the growing amount of organic waste and pollution arising out of crop burning.

 No wonder then that Bio-CNG industry is suddenly attracting several entrepreneurs, including existing Biogas facilities that are looking to upgrade to Bio-CNG.
 Profitability of Bio-CNG businesses depends on a host of factors including macro issues that influence demand for cleaner fuels and local elements such as availability of feedstock, capital requirements and ability of entrepreneurs to market their products.
 This article analyses four key factors that affect viability of Bio-CNG ventures.